Skip to main content

 ACTION ON BILLS

-The next meeting of the Monroe Township Library Board of Trustees is scheduled for Tuesday, June 20 at 6:30 p.m.
-The Exhibits Committee will meet after the Board meeting.
+The next meeting of the Monroe Township Library Board of Trustees is scheduled for Tuesday, October 15 at 6:30 p.m.

 ADJOURNMENT